timothyas/xesn/docs/methods.rst

 This form of the ESN has a "leaky" reservoir, where the ``leak_rate`` parameter :math:`\alpha` determines how much of the previous hidden state to propagate forward in time.
+This ESN implementation is *eager*, in the sense that all of the inputs, network parameters, targets (during training), and predictions are held in memory.

 Also, this form of the ESN assumes a linear readout, i.e., we do not transform the hidden state nonlinearly or augment it with the input or output state